jbms/sphinx-immaterial/docs/customization.rst

 There are two approaches:

 1. The version information is stored in a :confval:`version_info` `list` in the conf.py file.

    .. note::
        Notice this is an ordered list.
-Meaning, aproach 1 will take precedence over approach 2.
+Meaning, approach 1 will take precedence over approach 2.

 2. The version information is stored in a JSON file.

    The default name of the JSON file is ``versions.json``, but the JSON file's name could be changed by setting :confval:`version_json` in the conf.py file's `html_theme_options`.